bftjoe/Stockfish/README.md

 * Most reductions/extensions are removed.
 * Increased minimum hash size to 32MB.
 * Uses multi threaded bench for PGO builds
+* MSVC is unsupported.
+(INCBIN is required)
+* Loading non embedded NNUE nets is not supported.

 ## Future plans